 GB- Gall Bladder

-This “inside” lining view of the small intestine gives you a great view of bile as it is being secreted from the gall bladder into the duodenum.
+This “inside” lining view of the small intestine gives you a great view of the orange tinged bile as it is being secreted from the gall bladder into the duodenum.